samuel-hunter/ur-game/README.md

 # Host the Software

-The server is hosted using Common Lisp with Quicklisp.
-To run the server, clone the project, and then run:
+The service is deployed using docker.
+To run without HTTPS:

-    $ make build
+    $ docker build -t ur-game .
-    $ ./ur-game

-By default, the server runs an HTTP socket on 8080, and a WS socket on 8081.
-With the environment variable `PRODUCTION=1`, the WS socket is moved to 8082.
-This is mainly used so that nginx can be responsible for wrapping it around with HTTPS and WSS. on ports 443 and 8081, respectively.
+    $ docker run -d -p 8080:8080 -p 8081:8082 ur-game

 # Rules